It4innovations/hyperqueue/README.md

   We did not benchmark HQ itself yet, but our backend library used in HQ handles hundreds of thousands job with `1ms` overhead per job with dependencies and around `0.1ms` per job without dependencies.

+* **Does HQ support multi-CPU jobs?**

+  Yes.
+You can define number of CPUs for each job.
+HQ is NUMA aware and you can choose the allocation strategy.

+* **Does HQ support job arrays?**

+  Yes.

 * **Does HQ support jobs with dependencies?**

   Not yet.
 It is actually implemented in the scheduling core, but it has